 Dr. Lauren Patterson, assistant director and chair of the Sexual Assault Response Team, was featured in a WTOC-TV segment about the 2021 Sexual Assault Awareness Week and the Clothesline Project.
 The segment can be viewed here.
 Information about Georgia Southern’s Sexual Assault Response Team and programming events can be found here.

-Mr. Arty Allen won the Counselor of the Year award by the American College Counseling Association.
+Arty Allen won the Counselor of the Year award by the American College Counseling Association.
 Arty is a counselor at the Georgia Southern University Counseling Center.
 Congratulations on your achievement!